GROG/ansible-role-reboot/README.md

 ## Requirements

 - Hosts should be bootstrapt for ansible usage (have python,...)
-- Root privilages, eg `become:yes`
+- Root privilages, eg `become: yes`

 ## Role Variables